1031 Exchanges in Delaware

 A 1031 exchange, defined by Section 1031 of the Internal Revenue Code, allows property owners to defer capital gains and depreciation recapture taxes when selling real estate held for investment or productive business use and acquiring another like-kind property.

-Delaware adheres to federal 1031 exchange rules but adds state-level withholding requirements for nonresident sellers, plus mandatory attorney oversight for real estate closings.
-The result is a process that blends efficiency with legal precision, two features of Delaware’s business-friendly reputation.
+Delaware follows federal 1031 exchange rules but adds state-level withholding requirements for nonresident sellers, plus mandatory attorney oversight for real estate closings.
+Working with an experienced Delaware Qualified Intermediary can help investors coordinate these requirements while preserving tax deferral.

 Why Delaware Investors Use 1031 Exchanges